-- (27)Icelandic: Hann les sjaldan lengstu bókina a. reads seldom longest the book He 'He rarely reads the longest book.'
-Reading: 'Given any group of books, he rarely reads the longest one.'
-Hann les lengstu bókina sjaldan b. reads longest the book seldom He 'He rarely reads the longest book.'
+- (27) Icelandic: - a.
+Hann les sjaldan lengstu bókina He reads seldom longest the.book 'He rarely reads the longest book.'
+Reading: 'Given any group of books, he rarely reads the longest one.' - b.
+Hann les lengstu bókina sjaldan He reads longest the.book seldom 'He rarely reads the longest book.'
 Reading: 'There is a book longer than all the others that he rarely reads.'
-(Diesing, 1996) (28)Danish: Studenten læste den ikke (ikke den) a student read it not 'The student didn't read it.'
-Studenten læste ikke bogen (bogen ikke) b. - student-the read not book-the 'The student didn't read the book.'
+(Diesing, 1996) - (28) Danish: - a.
+Studenten læste den ikke (\ikke den) student read it not 'The student didn't read it.' - b.
+Studenten læste ikke bogen (\bogen ikke) student-the read not book-the 'The student didn't read the book.'
 (Thráinsson, 2008)

 As already mentioned in §4.1, the behaviour of objects in Icelandic is parallel to that in Kalaallisut, though object movement in Kalaallisut is reflected by a difference in case morphology (ABS vs. MOD) rather than word order.
 Strikingly, Woolford (2017) draws an additional parallel between Mainland Scandinavian and Aleut, which is distantly related to the Inuit languages.
-In Aleut transitive sentences, the subject is always cross-referenced by φ -morphology, while the object normally is not, (29a).
-However, when the object is a pronoun, it appears on the verb within a portmanteau with subject φ -agreement, (29b).22
+In Aleut transitive sentences, the subject is always cross-referenced by $\phi$ -morphology, while the object normally is not, (29a).
+However, when the object is a pronoun, it appears on the verb within a portmanteau with subject $\phi$ -agreement, (29b).

-- (29) a. hla-x asxinu-x̂ kidu-ku-x̂ boy-ABS girl-ABS help-PRES-3S.S 'The boy is helping the girl.' - b.
+- (29) a. hla-x asxinu-x kidu-ku-x boy-ABS girl-ABS help-PRES-3S.S 'The boy is helping the girl.' - b.
 Piitra-m kidu-ku-u Peter-REL help-PRES-3S.S/3S.O 'Peter is helping him/her.'